*Updated March 2018*

 History 696 Clio Wired: An Introduction to History and New Media (3 credits): A basic overview of the uses of new media and new technology in history.
 It includes an examination of the history of media and technology, theories of hypertext, and critical evaluation of digital history.

-- History 810 Doctoral Colloquium (1 credit per semester for 6 semesters): Students must enroll in six semesters of this one-credit course, which is designed to enhance professional development and to provide a focal point for students in the Ph.D. program.
+History 810 Doctoral Colloquium (1 credit per semester for a min. of 4/max. of 6 semesters): Students must enroll in this one-credit course until they advance to candidacy (a minimum of four semesters and a maximum of six semesters).
+This course is designed to enhance professional development and to provide a focal point for students in the Ph.D. program.
 Colloquium meets in alternating weeks and is scheduled so as not to conflict with other graduate classes.
 Events may include presentation of faculty and student research, workshops on various topics, and visiting speakers.
-Students must attend colloquium for at least four semesters.
 Local students are required to attend in person for the duration, though non-resident students can participate in absentia by submitting written work after two semesters in residence.

-- History 998 Doctoral Dissertation Proposal (minimum 3, maximum 6 credits): An independent study taken while writing the dissertation prospectus.
+- History 998 Prospectus (minimum 3, maximum 6 credits): An independent study taken while writing the dissertation prospectus.
 Although the initial registration must be for 3 credits, subsequent credits can be taken one at a time.
 Students may use a maximum of 6 credits of HIST 998 toward the Ph.D.
-Once registered for HIST 998, a student must maintain continuous enrollment every semester (excluding summers) until they advance to candidacy.
-In some cases students may find that they have to exceed 6 credits of HIST 998 before being ready to advance to candidacy, however, it should be noted that anything over 6 credits of HIST 998 will not be applied toward the Ph.D.
+Once registered for HIST 998, a student must maintain continuous enrollment every semester (excluding summers) until they graduate.
 Students register in HIST 998 by contacting the History Graduate Office to request a Course Record Number (CRN) so they can register through PatriotWeb.
 Registration requires the approval of the student’s advisor and the Graduate Director.
 While registered for HIST 998, students receive a grade of IP, which is converted to S/NC once the dissertation committee approves the prospectus.

 Minor Fields and HIST 804